Little Gasparilla Island

 BEACH + WILDLIFE

-The beach is wide and sandy and the waters are mostly calm on the Gulf of Mexico though occasionally there are periods of bigger waves during stormy periods.
-The beach is nearly deserted since you can only access the island by boat.
+The beach is wide and sandy and the waters are mostly calm on the Gulf of Mexico though occasionally there are periods of bigger waves during storms.
+The beach is often nearly deserted since you can only access the island by boat.
 Many days you can walk the beach for hours and not see another soul.
 Instead, you may spot shorebirds and ghost crabs and giant sea turtles which come here every year to lay their eggs.
+Porpoises can be spotted offshore cruising up and down the beachfront.
 Fat manatees drift beneath the docks and float offshore near the sandbar.
 Osprey circle above looking for fish.
 Eagles and hawks, herons and egret abound.

 RESTAURANTS + Stores